czetinaaaaaa9/DEM_Processing_Terminal/README.md

 **An interactive command-line tool to explore and process Digital Elevation Models (DEMs) using GDAL.**

-This script lets you load any GeoTIFF DEM, view its metadata and statistics, and instantly generate and visualize 7 common terrain products — all with a simple menu-driven interface.
+This script lets you load any GeoTIFF DEM, view its metadata and statistics, and instantly generate and visualize 7 common terrain products.
 ---

 ## Features